segment-boneyard/nightmare/Readme.md

 Under the covers it uses [Electron](http://electron.atom.io/), which is similar to [PhantomJS](http://phantomjs.org/) but roughly [2 times faster](https://github.com/segmentio/nightmare/issues/484#issuecomment-184519591) and more modern.

+[Niffy](https://github.com/segmentio/niffy) is a perceptual diffing tool built on Nightmare.
+It helps you detect UI changes and bugs across releases of your web app.

 [Daydream](https://github.com/segmentio/daydream) is a complementary chrome extension built by [@stevenmiller888](https://github.com/stevenmiller888) that generates Nightmare scripts for you while you browse.

 Many thanks to [@matthewmueller](https://github.com/matthewmueller) and [@rosshinkley](https://github.com/rosshinkley) for their help on Nightmare.